cvlabsio/EmuAuth/README.md

 ## Precompiled builds
 Most likely won't work since the certificates I have generated have expiration date and you need to modify the server for the speficic program (unless it uses default names for everything).
 [They are in release section though](https://github.com/SamuelTulach/EmuAuth/releases).

+## It doesn't work??
+This is a bit overengineered solution.
+You can just memory replace the app crendentials with your own in memory.
+You can use the DLL as a base -> VirtualQuery find all valid memory RW regions -> find and replace app secret and owner ID.
+I won't be providing help